-The Agricultural Products business segment focuses on the following commodities: grains, oils/oilseeds, cotton and sugar.
-Business activities are supported by investments in controlled and non-controlled storage, handling, processing and port facilities in strategic locations.
-On 1 December 2016, the Group completed the sale of a 39.99 per cent. equity interest in Glencore Agri to the Canada Pension Plan Investment Board and a 9.99 per cent. equity interest in Glencore Agri to the British Columbia Investment Management Corporation.
-The Group retained a 49.99 per cent. equity interest, with the remaining 0.03 per cent. equity interest held on trust for the Glencore Agriculture Employee Benefit Trust.
-Glencore Agri represents the entire Agricultural Products operating segment of the Group and is now operated and accounted for as a joint venture.
+The Agricultural products business segment focuses on the following commodities: grains, oils/oilseeds, cotton and sugar.
+The activities of the Group's Agricultural products business segment are supported by investments in controlled and non-controlled storage, handling, processing and port facilities in strategic locations.
+On 6 April 2016, Glencore announced that it had entered into an agreement with the Canada Pension Plan Investment Board for the sale of a 39.99 per cent. equity interest in Glencore Agri and on 9 June 2016, entered into an agreement with British Columbia Investment Management Corporation for the sale of a 9.99 per cent. equity interest in Glencore Agri.
+Glencore retained a 49.99 per cent. equity interest, with the remaining 0.03 per cent. equity interest held on trust for the Glencore Agriculture Employee Benefit Trust.
+Glencore Agri represents the entire Agricultural products operating segment of the Group and is now operated and accounted for as a joint venture.